Key takeaways:

 Is there a difference between dorms and student apartments?

 The most prominent difference between dorms and student apartments is the tenants!
-Typically, dormitories are rented by underclassmen, while off-campus housing caters to upperclassmen.
+Typically, dormitories are rented by underclassmen, while off-campus student housing housing caters to upperclassmen.
 However, some first-year students opt for off-campus housing to save money.

 In addition to the difference in demographics, dorms are less private than apartments.
 In dorms, students often sleep two to a room.
 Additionally, anywhere from four suitemates to an entire floor of student tenants must share a bathroom.
 On the other hand, off-campus student apartments offer private rooms and bathrooms.